-A: Deer can do a lot of damage to landscape trees in a short period of time, especially late in winter (with a deep snow pack) when they are struggling to find enough food.
+A: Deer can do a lot of damage to landscape trees in a short period of time, especially late in winter (with a deep snowpack) when they are struggling to find enough food.
 The bark of a tree protects the tissue just underneath (phloem) that carries nutrients generated in the leaves during photosynthesis down to the rest of the tree.
 Unfortunately, unless the injury is limited to around 20% or less of the circumference of the tree trunk, there is little hope that the tree will survive.
-Trees with less damage may be able to heal themselves, but will be more susceptible to diseases and insect pests at the injury site until it heals over.
+Trees with less damage may be able to heal themselves but will be more susceptible to diseases and insect pests at the injury site until it heals over.
 We do not recommend taking any steps to promote healing the bark, other than preventing further damage.
 You may find materials at the garden center meant to cover a wound on a tree trunk, but they can actually slow the healing process and create an environment where disease is more likely to be a problem.
 If the trunks of the trees have a diameter of greater than 2 inches, an emergency technique, know as bridge grafting can be successful in repairing the damage.
-For more information about bridge grafting, I recommend University of Minnesota Extension’s Grafting and budding fruit trees.
-The best thing to do is also the hardest: excluding deer from high value trees with 6-8 foot fencing to prevent the damage from happening.
+For more information about bridge grafting, I recommend UConn Extension’s “Trees: Bridge Grafting and Inarching”.
+The best thing to do is also the hardest: excluding deer from high-value trees with 6-8 foot fencing to prevent the damage from happening.

 Q: I am looking for raspberries that will produce all summer for planting in Brunswick, Maine.
 What do you recommend?